olaiya/zboson-exercise/README.md

 # Particle physics data-analysis with CMS open data
 This repository contains material for the exercise where real data from CMS experiment at CERN is used for a simple particle physics data-analysis.
-There are two easy ways to get the exercise working:
+There are a few easy ways to get the exercise working:

 ### monty.stfc.ac.uk Users
-If you are reading this after having logged onto https://monty.stfc.ac.uk just click on Exercise.ipynb to start the computer exercise and read no further
+If you are reading this after having logged onto https://monty.stfc.ac.uk (you need to have been given an account) just click on Exercise.ipynb to start the computer exercise and read no further

 ### 1) Opening the exercise with Binder